 Daniel approaches research and teaching from an interdisciplinary perspective, integrating narratives and methods from the histories of architecture, art, landscape architecture, technology, science, politics, economics, and environmentalism.
-He has presented papers and chaired panels in numerous disciplinary and interdisciplinary contexts, and has lectured internationally.
+He has lectured internationally.
 Daniel is involved in a number of collaborative and interdisciplinary initiatives: he is part of Mellon funded research project on "Architecture and/for the Environment" at the Canadian Centre for Architecture in Montreal, and works with the Architecture and Environment Interest Group of the European Architectural History Network.
 He also led a research group on architecture and climate for the Mellon Foundation funded Global Architectural History Teaching Collaborative.
-Daniel serves on the Editorial Advisory Board of the Journal of the Society of Architectural Historians, He is also a fellow at the Penn Institute for Urban Research and at the UPenn/Mellon Foundation project on Humanities, Urbanism, and Design seminar on the Inclusive City, and part of the Faculty Working Group for the Penn Program in the Environmental Humanities (PPEH).
+Daniel serves on the Editorial Advisory Board of the Journal of the Society of Architectural Historians, He is a fellow at the Penn Institute for Urban Research and at the UPenn/Mellon Foundation project on Humanities, Urbanism, and Design seminar on the Inclusive City, and part of the Faculty Working Group for the Penn Program in the Environmental Humanities (PPEH).
 Daniel is co-organizing a "Field Station" on Climate and Risk as part of the Haus der Kulteren der Welt's Anthropocene Project.The project culminates in a series of Anthropocene Curriculum meetings along the Mississippi River.